#+TITLE: A Notebook Style Guide

 class definition can prove invaluable in debugging and extending

-Assertions also allow for quick iteration using Shift + Enter while
+Assertions also allow for quick iteration using Ctrl + Enter while

 iterating on the contents of a cell to quickly sanity check it's contents.